 In principle, C++ can be used without exceptions and RTTI (by passing the arguments -fno-exceptions and -fno-rtti to GCC).
-However, without those features, it is hardly possible to use the language as designed.
+However, without those features, parts of the C++ language become unavailable.

 For example, when the operator new is used, it performs two steps: Allocating the memory needed to hold the to-be-created object and calling the constructor of the object with the return value of the allocation as this pointer.
 In the event that the memory allocation fails, the only way for the allocator to propagate the out-of-memory condition is throwing an exception.
 If such an exception is not thrown, the constructor would be called with a null as this pointer.